 There's a connection between neurotransmitters and schizophrenia because drugs that alter the levels of neurotransmitters in the brain are known to relieve some of the symptoms of schizophrenia.

-Some studies indicate an imbalance between the two may be the basis of the problem.
+Some studies indicate an imbalance between the 2 may be the basis of the problem.
 Others have found a change in the body's sensitivity to the neurotransmitters is part of the cause of schizophrenia.

 Pregnancy and birth complications

 Research has shown people who develop schizophrenia are more likely to have experienced complications before and during their birth, such as:

 - premature labour

 - a lack of oxygen (asphyxia) during birth

 It may be that these things have a subtle effect on brain development.

 Triggers are things that can cause schizophrenia to develop in people who are at risk.